On the $p$-adic theory of local models: v-sheaf theory

 Our main theorem about the category $\calK$ is the following.

-\begin{theorem} When restricted to the category $\calK$ of \Cref{defi category K}, the functor sending a $\pi$-adic kimberlite to its generic fiber is faithful and the functor that sends it to its specialization triple is fully faithful. \end{theorem}
+\begin{theorem} When restricted to the category $\calK$ of \Cref{defi category K}, the functor sending a $\pi$-adic kimberlite to its generic fiber is faithful and the functor that sends it to its specialization triple is fully faithful.
+Here, $\mathrm{sp}_{\breve{X}}$ denotes the specialization map associated with the base change $\breve X:=X\x_{\Spd(O)}\Spd(\breve O)$. \end{theorem}

 \begin{proof} Let us prove faithfulness.
 Let $f,g\colon X\to Y$ be two maps such that $f_\eta=g_\eta$.
 Since $X$ is flat and quasi-compact we may replace it by a cover of the form $\Spd(R^{+})$.
 Since $Y$ is separated and $\pi$-adic the map $\Delta\colon Y\to Y\times_{\Spd O} Y$ is formally adic and a closed immersion.
 The pullback of $\Delta$ by $(f,g)$ is closed and formally adic subsheaf of $\Spd(R^{+})$ with the same generic fiber.
-We may finish by arguing as in the proof of \cite[Proposition 1.4.10]{Gle20}.
+We may finish by arguing as in the proof of \cite[Proposition 4.9]{Gle20}.

 Let us prove the map is full.
 Fix a map $f:=(f_\eta,f^{\on{red}})$ of triples and let $W= X \times_{\Spd O} Y $.
 Let $g\colon\Spa(R,R^+)\to X_\eta$ be a formalizable v-cover which extends to a surjection $\Spd(R^+)\to X$ and for which $f\circ g$ is also formalizable (this is possible using \Cref{prop huber pairs strong p adic}).
 Let $(g,f\circ g)\colon\Spd(R^+)\to W$ be the induced map and define $Z$ as the sheaf-theoretic image of $(g,f\circ g)$ in $W$.
 We have a projection map $Z\to X$ and we wish to prove that it is an isomorphism.
 Observe that the graph morphism $(\on{id},f_\eta)\colon X_\eta\to W_\eta$ already identifies $X_\eta$ with $Z_\eta$.
 In particular, $Z(C)$ is dense inside $|Z_C|$ by our assumption on $X$.